Jbrimbelibap/Horman-Garage-Opener---868.3Mhz/README.md

 ######
 SOFTWARE :

-Universal radio hacker to decode your garage code,;
-Spektrum to verify the frequency of the remote or see if it works at all
+Universal radio hacker to decode your garage code, Spektrum to verify the frequency of the remote or see if it works at all